cms-sw/framework-team/.github/ISSUE_TEMPLATE/task-issue.md

 ---
 name: Task issue
-about: Create new Task issue
+about: Create a new Task issue
 title: ''
 labels: Task
 assignees: ''